 I grimaced, but said nothing, as I knew weird names abounded in a combat zone.
 Either you had a nickname or you were called by your last name.

 “El Producto, I need to talk to the six actual most haste,” I keyed in.
-I waited for a few seconds for the reply before adding, “and what do you call Captain Morgan for a nickname?”
+I waited for a few seconds for the reply before adding, “and what do you call Captain Carter for a nickname?”

 “Shovels, sir.
 I’ll get him immediately.”

 “Shovels,” I whispered to myself, before breaking out in the first laughter I could remember.

 Captain Carter had two huge front teeth, probably caps from his athletic pursuits at the Academy or some such.
 El Producto was accurate in that the teeth dominated his face, and they certainly looked like two small white shovel backs.
 Fusner looked away, although he could not get the smile off of his face after hearing what I’d said.
 I reached over to the radio and hit the switch to use the little speaker instead of the one attached to the microphone.
 Whatever Kilo had to say I wanted my whole team to hear.

 “Go ahead and say your piece, Junior,” Carter said, his elegant tone totally out of line with the image of his ‘shoveling’ front teeth playing across my mind.
 I wondered if he was standing or laying under his umbrella.

 “We’ve flushed them out and they’re headed down valley using the paths near the edge of the cliff wall,” I reported.
 “There’s a berm along there which should provide them some cover.”

 “So they’re rushing right into an ambush we can set up?”
 Carter added.